Click here to listen to a reading of this blog:

 Even some of our friends, family and work colleagues (this could be you) overlook how serious it is, and how detrimental it can be to our lives.
 Even some doctors look at it like this.
 Not all, but a lot.
 A lot more than we should have to experience when fighting to regain some quality of life.

 Many patients struggle to actually get diagnosed for years, with doctors brushing it off as depression, chronic fatigue syndrome or fibromyalgia, among other things.
 Doctors regularly misdiagnose hypothyroidism.
-Even when we are diagnosed and started on medication, we often find it takes some time to feel better, or that doctors will not consider another type of medicine if the first one they try doesn’t work for us.
-A lot of us even have to turn to going private for our healthcare or sourcing the medicine ourselves.
-So don’t assume that your friend, family member or work colleague is ‘OK now they’ve got medicine for it’.
+Even when we are diagnosed and started on medication, we often find it takes some time to feel better, or that doctors will not consider another type of medication if the first one they try doesn’t work for us.
+A lot of us even have to turn to going private for our healthcare or sourcing the medication ourselves.
+So don’t assume that your friend, family member or work colleague is ‘OK now they’ve got medication for it’.
 Instead, please ask us.

 Can you imagine how lonely we feel sometimes?